 And this is the Guru Complex that we have!
 We speak to look wise but the wisdom is not from our hearts, it's just another posturing of our ego.
 Not to say that this man didn't put in work but, from my observations, he failed to open his heart and acknowledge the needs and wisdom of other people and conditions outside of his own.
 By elevating himself to the role of teacher, he had placed himself in a hierarchy above a countless amount of individuals that he could have also learned from.
 Once you think you've found all of the answers, who will you listen to?
 How will you learn?

 But back to myself!
 ME!
 Because making this blog post entirely impersonal would defeat the purpose now, wouldn't it?
 I've made similar mistakes with the ones nearest and dearest to my heart!
 Lord, forgive me!
-I've watched somebody love me with so much passion and wondered to myself, "She loves me so physically.
-But how deep is her love for me spiritually?
-Is she capable of loving to the level I, the master of love, am capable of?"
-Thus negating the depth of her heart.
-I saw her in the depths of despair and said, "You need to stop being so consumed by your emotions and try to step back and take a deeper look at the spiritual root of these issues!"
-Once, I thought I'd found all the answers and the universe replied, "Who will you listen to now, Edward?
+I've watched somebody love me with so much passion and wondered to myself, "They love me so physically.
+But how deep is their love for me spiritually?
+Are they capable of loving to the level that I, the master of love, am capable of?"
+Thus negating the depth of their heart.
+I saw them in the depths of despair and said, "You need to stop being so consumed by your emotions and try to step back and take a deeper look at the spiritual root of these issues!"
+Once, I thought I'd found all the answers and the universe replied, "Who will you listen to now, Rama?
 How will you learn?"
-And then I became her reflection and understood.
+And then I became their reflection and understood.
 And then, I died.